LandingJobs/LandingJobs-api/README.md

 Authentication
 ==============

-All requests need authentication.
+Endpoints that return user-specific data (all endpoints under ``/user``) require authentication.
 Authentication is done by sending an "Authorization" header with the following format:

     Authorization: Token token=<API token>